 CAVERN was part of CRF’s VERN project under the R&D project administration at the Harmless Little Project*.
 Beginning in 2021, the VERN R&D work is entering Phase 2, using the research findings from the three years of CAVERN community organizing work to build a VERN Toolkit for any community/group to create it’s own local network, first with handheld FRS and GMRS radios and eventually smartphone apps over a radio-based mesh network.
 The VERN Toolkit is to eventually include RF radio documentation, downloadable CHIRP radio programming templates, community organizing tools (mailing lists), online services (websites) and downloadable hardware specs for the radio mesh network node prototype, which can be build by almost anyone from inexpensive off-the-shelf components.
 Version 1.0 of the Toolkit will also be released free to the Public — so people at risk from communications failures due to natural/manmade disasters anywhere on Earth will have an option that makes them independent of profit-driven corporations.

-CAVERN is a cooperative effort between the nonprofit CryptoRights Foundation, Inc (CRF) and the local town council’s Communications Committee (formed in 2016 as a response to the 2015 Valley Fire destruction) to create a robust public safety communications and information mechanism to support the community during emergencies, especially the wildfires to which the Cobb area and Lake County in general are both particularly vulnerable.
+CRF’s goal for the CAVERN phase of the VERN project was to create a robust public safety communications and information network to bring the community together and support the residents during emergencies, especially during wildfires to which the Cobb area and Lake County in general are both especially vulnerable.

-The Mission of the CAVERN project is:
+The goal of the CAVERN phase of the VERN project was: